sayantichy/Personal-Quiz-Generator/README.md

 ```
 Create a Pull Request.
 📜 License
-This project is open-source under the
+This project is open-source under the @Creative Commons Zero v1.0 Universal

 📩 Contact
-For any queries, feel free to reach out: Creative Commons Zero v1.0 Universal
+For any queries, feel free to reach out:
 📧 Email: kuasha10102@gmail.com
 🐙 GitHub: @sayantichy
 🔗linkedin: @sayantichy